 Luisa Rollenhagen is a journalist and investor who writes about financial planning for Wealthsimple.
 She is a past winner of the David James Burrell Prize for journalistic achievement and her work has been published in GQ Magazine and BuzzFeed.
 Luisa earned her M.A. in Journalism at New York University and is now based in Berlin, Germany.

 Retirement: Theoretically, those words should be like sweet music to all of our ears.
 Visions of vacations, luxurious evenings spent sipping wine in your backyard, and the time to finally work on that novel that’s been locked away in your desk are, ideally, the first things on our minds when we picture that magical period.
 But the reality is shaky savings, an unstable job market, soaring real estate prices, and the still-present memories of a global financial crisis may make the idea of retirement more stressful and blissful.
 A Canadian Imperial Bank of Commerce poll from 2018 actually found that the average amount that Canadians save for retirement is only $184,000, while 30% of respondents said they have no retirement savings and 19% have saved less than $50,000.
 But here’s the good news: It’s never too late to start saving.
-And if you’re equipped with the right strategies and information, planning doesn’t have to be as scary as it might initially seem.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+And if you’re equipped with the right strategies and information, planning doesn’t have to be as scary as it might initially seem.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 How to estimate how much you need to retire